Joystream/joystream/devops/infrastructure/node-network/README.md

    Running `pulumi up -y` will deploy the EKS cluster.
 Note, provisioning a new EKS cluster takes between 10-15 minutes.

-1. Once the stack is up and running, we will modify the Caddy config to get SSL certificate for the load balancer
+1. Once the stack is up and running, we will modify the Caddy config to get SSL certificate for the load balancer for AWS

    Modify the config variable `isLoadBalancerReady`